 Our recent graduates have pursued graduate or professional programs at a variety of prestigious institutions and have landed rewarding positions like:

 From molecular interactions to large-scale chemical processing.

 Study equations of state and predict thermodynamic properties for pure species and mixtures.
 Explore equilibrium thermodynamics of multiphase systems using activity models.
 Learn about reaction equilibrium and predict conversion for systems of reactions.
 It's all covered here.

 Gain a background in the basic principles of organic chemistry, including modern structural concepts and the effect of structure on physical and chemical properties and reactions.

 Work on your own or with a team to develop a comprehensive design project.
-You'll learn about economic evaluation, project management, flowsheet development, equipment selection, computer-aided design, process operability and control, process safety and environmental protection.
+You'll learn about economic evaluation, project management, flowsheet development, equipment selection, process simulation, process operability and control, process safety and environmental protection.